-This theory course introduces the concepts of nutrition therapy and will help the student understand and apply nutrition therapy with nursing interventions to assist selected clients to adapt to alterations in human functioning and health.
-Prerequisites: PNC 101,171,164.
-Concurrent with: PNC 102, 172, PNC 124 or NUR 224, ENG 101.
+This theory course will focus on the concepts of nutrition therapy and assist the student to understand and apply nutrition therapy with nursing interventions to assist selected clients to adapt to alterations in human functioning and health.
+Prerequisites: PNC 101,171 Concurrent with: PNC 102, 172, PNC 124 or NUR 224.